bekhzod0725/bekhzod0725.github.io/_posts/2016-10-07-ai-to-beat-a-game.markdown

 published: true
 categories: artificial intelligence beating lumberjack game python
 ---
 Have you ever had a moment when you were unintentionally forced into a game competition and you just had to be at the top?
-Well, this post might help you out how to do get out of that situation and stay at the top.
+Well, this post might help you out how to  get out of that situation and stay at the top.

 ## Lumberjack Game